Why Your Period Makes IBS Worse (and What Helps)

 Track your cycle alongside your symptoms.
 You can't adjust for a pattern you haven't measured.
 Logging cycle day plus meals plus symptoms for two full cycles is usually enough to see it clearly.
 A lot of people discover their "random" flare week isn't random at all.
 Our piece on symptom tracking on low FODMAP walks through what to log.

-Tighten your FODMAP load for the 5-7 day window.
-Pull back on stacked FODMAPs and any foods you've reintroduced at the upper end of your tolerance.
-You don't need to drop back to strict elimination.
-You do want a lower overall load during the days your gut is most reactive.
+Tighten FODMAP load for the 5-7 day window.
+Pull back on stacked FODMAPs and any foods reintroduced at the upper end of tolerance.
+A full return to strict elimination isn't needed.
+A lower overall load during the days the gut is most reactive is.
 Our guide to FODMAP stacking explains why cumulative load matters more than any single food.

 Shrink portion sizes.
-Monash serving sizes are lab-measured FODMAP thresholds, not a guarantee you'll feel fine at that amount.
+Monash serving sizes are lab-measured FODMAP thresholds, not a guarantee of feeling fine at that amount.
 On a hypersensitive day, a low-FODMAP serve can still trigger symptoms through sheer mechanical volume, fat content, or fiber load, even though the FODMAP count is technically safe.
 Smaller meals, eaten more often, put less stretch on a sensitive gut.

 Don't run reintroduction challenges during this window.
-If you're in the reintroduction phase, schedule challenges for the follicular phase, the roughly two weeks after your period ends.
-Your baseline is more stable then.
-Running a challenge during the luteal phase or menses will give you a false positive, because the food didn't fail, your timing did.
-See our elimination phase guide for how reintroduction fits into the broader protocol.
+During the reintroduction phase, schedule challenges for the follicular phase, the roughly two weeks after your period ends.
+The baseline is more stable then.
+Running a challenge during the luteal phase or menses will produce a false positive, because the food didn't fail, the timing did.
+See our elimination phase guide and reintroduction protocol for how challenges fit into the broader protocol.

 When it's more than "just IBS and your cycle"

 Endometriosis and IBS have heavy symptom overlap, and roughly a third of women with endometriosis also meet criteria for IBS.
-If your period pain is severe, if you have pain during sex, if bleeding is unusually heavy, if you've been trying to conceive without success, or if the pain extends well beyond the classic cycle pattern, you need a gynecologist to rule out endometriosis.
+For severe period pain, pain during sex, unusually heavy bleeding, unexplained infertility, or pain that extends well beyond the classic cycle pattern, a gynecologist should rule out endometriosis.
 Monash has a dedicated write-up on the overlap, and our post on endometriosis and bloating covers the FODMAP angle specifically.

 Severe dysmenorrhea also deserves a workup on its own terms.
-Heavy or disabling cramping can be a sign of endometriosis, adenomyosis, fibroids, or other gynecological conditions that have their own treatment paths.
+Heavy or disabling cramping can signal endometriosis, adenomyosis, fibroids, or other gynecological conditions that have their own treatment paths.
 Diet adjustment is a useful lever.
 It is not a substitute for a pelvic exam, imaging if warranted, and a conversation about pain management with a doctor who takes you seriously.
 If you've been brushed off before, you are allowed to find a new clinician.
 A lot of women have to.
+For scripts on how to talk to your doctor about IBS, we have a separate guide.

 The bottom line

-If your IBS gets predictably worse in the week leading up to your period and the first few days of bleeding, the biology behind it is well-documented.
-Your hormones drop, prostaglandins climb, your gut contracts harder and becomes more sensitive, and foods that normally sit fine now don't.
+For IBS that gets predictably worse in the week leading up to a period and the first few days of bleeding, the biology is well-documented.
+Hormones drop, prostaglandins climb, the gut contracts harder and becomes more sensitive, and foods that normally sit fine now don't.
 A cycle-aware version of low FODMAP, with tighter portions and fewer stacked foods across that window, is a reasonable, evidence-supported adjustment.
+The FODMAP Tracker app logs cycle day alongside food and symptoms so the luteal-into-menses window shows up as a pattern rather than a surprise.
 Track the pattern, plan the tighter days, and keep a real clinical workup on the table if the severity suggests more than cycle-amplified IBS.

-The goal isn't to eliminate the cycle effect.
-You probably can't.
-The goal is to stop getting broadsided by it every month.
+Eliminating the cycle effect fully is unlikely.
+Reducing how often it broadsides you is realistic.
 For the underlying mechanics of the diet itself, see what FODMAPs are and the full elimination phase guide.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.